Before you go and ride your ATV or Side By Side, there are a few must have ATV accessories you need to get.

 4. First Aid Kit

-I’m surprised first aid kits are not talked about much for when it comes to ATV accessories.
+I’m surprised first aid kits are not mentioned much for when it comes to ATV accessories.

 It make sense to carry one, I’ve had to use mine several times from stupid mistakes like cutting my hand when I got to close to a tree branch.
 What is interesting to me is that I’m not using the first aid kit the most but the other people I ride with are always getting hurt.